 In addition to the portfolio and 18 credits in Children's Program Administration that are gained through SPS coursework, successful CPAC candidates must also have completed 18 credits in early childhood education and/or child development at the associate's level or higher and completed a credential application.

 A highly skilled group of instructors passionately committed to this effort has worked to develop the courses.
 Many have been or still are directors.
 All have had considerable experience teaching at the college and university level, and working with directors.
 They are dedicated to providing a coordinated and unified vision of early childhood leadership.

 Students who qualify are encouraged to apply for grants at the Educational Incentive Program (EIP).
 For more information about EIP scholarships, visit the The EIP Homepage.

-Students also have the opportunity to apply for scholarships including the Patti Lieberman Scholarship for Early Childhood Education , the Helena Rubenstein Continuing Education Scholarship , the Nancy Klinger Memorial Scholarship , or the Institute’s Early Childhood Scholarship .
+Students also have the opportunity to apply for scholarships including the Patti Lieberman Scholarship for Early Childhood Education , the Career Success Scholarship – Helena Rubinstein , the Nancy Klinger Memorial Scholarship , or the Institute’s Early Childhood Scholarship .

 Students employed at a QUALITYstarsNY participating program may be eligible for tuition support through Quality Scholars.
 For more information, contact the program's Quality Improvement Specialist.